Master of Science (M.S.) Program in Clinical Psychology

 The Institute offers the Master of Science in Psychology, Master of Science in Clinical Psychology, and the Doctor of Psychology in Clinical Psychology.

-The Institute for the Psychological Sciences was formed, chartered, and established in the Commonwealth of Virginia, has maintained a main campus under the same ownership for 10 years, has remained fully accredited by an accrediting body recognized by the U.S. Department of Education, and is therefore exempt from the requirements of certification or approval by the State Council of Higher Education for Virginia (SCHEV).
+The Institute for the Psychological Sciences was formed, chartered, and established in the Commonwealth of Virginia in 1990, is accredited by a U.S. Department of Education recognized accrediting agency, and is therefore exempt from the requirements of certification or approval by the State Council of Higher Education for Virginia (SCHEV).
 The exemption entitles IPS to conduct academic affairs or business without seeking or obtaining SCHEV approval.
 The resulting scope of the institutional autonomy includes:

-The Institute for the Psychological Sciences is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award masters and doctorate degrees.
+The Institute for the Psychological Sciences is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the masters and doctorate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of the Institute for the Psychological Sciences.

 ASPPB/National Register Designated Program